Hieu-Minh-Phung/TAMU2021/README.md

 After that, we created a function to merge environmental and stock datasets together and plot them in a graph to check their correlation.
 We formed our hypothesis for the datasets: “There’s a correlation between Energy sector and the gas emissions level in the United States.”
 To prove our hypothesis, we explored some factors:
-1.Energy sector and number of stocks for each category
+1.Energy sector and number of stocks for each category\n
-2. N2O, CO2, and CH4 level from 2001 - 2021 in the United States
+2. N2O, CO2, and CH4 level from 2001 - 2021 in the United States\n
-3.Stocks by industry
+3.Stocks by industry\n
-4.Correlation between energy sector stocks’ values vs gas emissions 5.Visualize to find the industry and gas emission that has the highest correlation
+4.Correlation between energy sector stocks’ values vs gas emissions\n 5.Visualize to find the industry and gas emission that has the highest correlation\n

 Final result: